ceandrade/brkga_mp_ipr_cpp/README.md

 ### API enhancements

 On version 2.0, we claimed that BRKGA-MP-IPR was a very easy-to-use framework.
 But, few people told me this statement was not even true.
-The main complaint was that while the features were very nice, tightening them together was hard, even using the provided examples (add a file here).
+The main complaining was that while the features were very nice, tightening them together was hard, even using the provided examples.

 Now, BRKGA-MP-IPR supplies a method called `run()`.
 It implements the entire pipeline using all framework features in a chain-like way, similar to the